Get All the Dirt

 There's something about an olive tree . . . the promise of your own delicious olive crop, the appeal of "extending an olive branch" during devisive times, the long history of olive trees and their association with health and peace, and just the bushy appeal of these little silver-leaved trees.
 Whatever sparks your interest, here's how to care for your olive tree.

-If you're growing your olive tree indoors, choose a sunny window - your tree will be happy with as much sun as you can give it.
+If you're growing your olive tree indoors, choose a sunny window - your tree need 8+ hours of sun daily.
 These trees originated in sunny Spain and love lots of light.

 Outdoors, look for a site with soil that drains well.
 If there are still puddles several hours after a rain, scout out another spot.
-Loosen the soil to a depth of 12-15" and turn in a bucket of compost before starting to plant.
+Loosen the soil to a depth of 12-15", turn in a bucket of compost before starting to plant and mix well.

 If you're planting your olive in a large pot, use any good commercial potting soil.
 It's ideal to take your olive tree outdoors for the summer.
-If this is an option, think about weight as you select a container for your tree.
+If this is part of your plan, think about weight as you select a container for your tree.

 Loosen the soil to 12-15” deep.
 Plant your tree so the soil level from the pot is even with the level in the planting hole, in other words, don't sink or raise the tree.
 When you remove the grower's pot, plant your tree as is, leaving the rootball intact.
 Do not wash the original soil off the roots before planting.